Harassment, Intimidation and Bullying

-Bainbridge Island School District follows state law and has appropriate policies and procedures in place that address prohibition of harassment, sexual harassment, intimidation and bullying.Policy 3706 and Procedure 3706 - Prohibition of Harassment, Intimidation, and Bullying, were revised according to new state law and adopted in June 2011.
+Bainbridge Island School District follows state law and has appropriate policies and procedures in place that address the prohibition of harassment, intimidation and bullying.Policy 3706 and Procedure 3706 - Prohibition of Harassment, Intimidation, and Bullying, were revised according to new state law and adopted in June 2011.
 These confirm the district's commitment to a safe and civil educational environment for all students, employees, parents/legal guardians, volunteers, and patrons that is free from harassment, intimidation or bullying.
-They define these terms and associated behaviors, and they note trainings and interventions among other related information.Harassment and bullying are clearly defined by the Office of Superintendent of Public Instruction.
+They define these terms and associated behaviors, and they note trainings and interventions among other related information.Harassment and bullying are clearly defined by the Office of the Superintendent of Public Instruction.
 OSPI also has information on their School Safety Center website about bullying and harassment.
-Other resources include two FAQ Powerpoint presentations: one on Harassment, Intimidation and Bullying and a second on Cyberbullying.If you need to report an incident, please use the Harassment, Intimidation and Bullying Reporting Form..If you have questions or concerns about harassment, bullying and intimidation, please contact your student's principal, or you may contact the Bainbridge Island School District's Harassment, Bullying and Intimidation Enforcement Officer, Erin Murphy, at 206-780-1072 or firstname.lastname@example.org.SEXUAL HARASSMENTPolicy 3700 Prohibition Against Sexual Harassment states that sexual misconduct/harassment consists of unwelcome sexual advances, requests for sexual favors, sexually motivated physical contact, or other verbal or physical conduct or communication of a sexual nature.
+Other resources include two FAQ Powerpoint presentations: one on Harassment, Intimidation and Bullying and a second on Cyberbullying.If you need to report an incident, please use the Harassment, Intimidation and Bullying Reporting Form..If you have questions or concerns about harassment, bullying and intimidation, please contact your student's principal, or you may contact the Bainbridge Island School District's Harassment, Bullying and Intimidation Compliance Officer, Amii Thompson at 206-780-1067 or firstname.lastname@example.org.FOR INFORMATION ON SEXUAL HARASSMENT CLICK HERE.